dotnet/designs/accepted/2022/FunctionPointers.md

 bool isModifiedFunctionPointer = someType.IsFunctionPointer && someType.UnderlyingSystemType != someType;
 ```

-Each type returned from `GetFunctionPointerParameterTypes()`, whether a primitive such as `String` or a user-defined class, is considered a modified type that contains any custom modifiers present on the parameter declaration, such as `ref\in`.
+Each type returned from `GetFunctionPointerParameterTypes()`, whether a primitive such as `String` or a user-defined class, is considered a modified type that contains any custom modifiers present on the parameter declaration, such as `out\in`.

 From a modified parameter type, the custom modifiers can be accessed via `GetOptionalCustomModifiers()` and `GetRequiredCustomModifiers()`.